Skip to content

 All informal ballots continued to be manually rechecked.
 Scrutineers were entitled to observe the process and seek rulings on interpretations placed on ballot papers.

-The scanning system will be used again at the 2012 election.
+The scanning system will be used again at the 2024 election.

 The scanning process

-The scanning process worked as follows:
+The scanning process works as follows:

 The ICR software interpreted the preferences shown, and the Robson rotation version number printed, on each ballot paper.

-The Elections ACT officer investigated each ballot paper requiring verification by comparing the on-screen image of the ballot paper with the ICR interpretation of the preferences on the original ballot paper to determine whether there has been any error in scanning, interpretation or validation.
+The Elections ACT officer investigates each ballot paper requiring verification by comparing the on-screen image of the ballot paper with the ICR interpretation of the preferences on the original ballot paper to determine whether there has been any error in scanning, interpretation or validation.

 Background